facebookincubator/velox/velox/docs/functions/spark/math.rst

 .. spark:function:: expm1(x) -> double

     Returns Euler's number raised to the power of ``x`` minus 1 and this function is more accurate than exp(num) - 1when the num is close to zero.
+    If the argument is NaN, the result is NaN.
+    If the argument is positive infinity, then the result is positive infinity.
+    If the argument is negative infinity, then the result is -1.0.
+    If the argument is zero, then the result is a zero with the same sign as the argument.

 .. spark:function:: floor(x) -> [same as x]